markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ### Loading

-There are two versions of the PLAY utility, either of which can be loaded from tape/ WAV audio.
+There are two versions of the PLAY utility for the Minstrel 4th/ 4D, either of which can be loaded from tape/ WAV audio.

 The first version, called [play.tap](play.tap) loads in two parts (a dictionary file and a block of machine code), using the following commands: